-Stockholders of record at the close of business on November 12, 2014 are entitled to notice of and to vote at the annual meeting or any adjournments or postponements thereof.
+Record Date: Stockholders of record at the close of business on November 12, 2015 are entitled to notice of and to vote at the annual meeting or any adjournments or postponements thereof.

-- (1) Elect one director nominated by the Board of Directors for a term that expires at the annual meeting for the 2015 fiscal year, one director nominated by the Board of Directors for a term that expires at the annual meeting for the 2016 fiscal year, and three directors nominated by the Board of Directors for terms that expire at the annual meeting for the 2017 fiscal year; - Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2015; - (3) Hold an advisory vote to approve named executive officer compensation; and - (4) Consider and act upon such other business as may properly come before the annual meeting or any adjournments or postponements thereof.

-Stockholders Register:
+Purpose: (1) Elect three directors nominated by the Board of Directors for terms that expire at the annual meeting for the 2018 fiscal year;

+(2) Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2016;

+(3) Hold an advisory vote to approve named executive officer compensation; and postponements thereof.

+(4) Consider and act upon such other business as may properly come before the annual meeting or any adjournments or offices, 1170 Peachtree Street, NE, Suite 2300, Atlanta, Georgia, during the ten-day period preceding the meeting.

-A list of the stockholders entitled to vote at the annual meeting may be examined during regular business hours at our executive offices, 1170 Peachtree Street, NE, Suite 2300, Atlanta, Georgia, during the ten-day period preceding the meeting.
+Stockholders Register: A list of the stockholders entitled to vote at the annual meeting may be examined during regular business hours at our executive